vikingnope/C-Project/README.md

 On other operating systems, the stack size is already set to 16 Mb.

 In CLion reload the CMake project, then select `Question_1` in the configurations tab at the top right and run the program.

+# Question 2

+## Description

+In question 2 the program is designed to create a set with the ability to add, unionise sets, intersect sets, find the symmetric difference between sets, check if a set is a subset of another set, check if a set is a proper subset of another set, check if a set is empty, check if a set is equal to another set, check if a set is disjoint from another set.

+## How to run

+### Question 2A
+In CLion reload the CMake project, then select `Question_2A` in the configurations tab at the top right and run the program.

+### Question 2B
+In CLion reload the CMake project, then select `Question_2B` in the configurations tab at the top right and run the program.